Máximo Inocencio

-Máximo F. Inocencio (18 November 1833 – 12 September 1896) was a Filipino architect and businessman involved in construction, shipping, trade and lumber.
-He figured in the 1872 Cavite mutiny and was a supporter of the Philippine Revolution, leading to his execution by the Spaniards in 1896.
+Máximo F. Inocencio (18 November 1833-12 September 1896) was a Filipino architect and businessman involved in construction, shipping, trade and lumber.
+He figured in the 1872 Cavite mutiny and was a financial supporter of the Philippine Revolution, leading to his execution by the Spaniards in 1896.
 Consequently, he and the other Filipinos executed came to be known as the Thirteen Martyrs of Cavite.

 Early life

-Máximo Inocencio was born in Cavite, Cavite.
+Máximo Inocencio was born in San Roque de Cavite (now Cavite City).
 His parents were Ana Marie and Tranquilino Inocencio.
 His mother was a direct descendant of the Spanish family Franco.
 His father was a seaman who made voyages to and from Mexico.
 He was still a young boy when his father died.

 Although one source identifies Inocencio as an architect and a carpenter by profession, little is known about his schooling.
-He pursued an independent occupation as an apprentice in a carpentry shop of the arsenal in Cavite.
+He pursued an independent occupation as an apprentice in a carpentry shop of the Cavite Arsenal.
 He later became a contractor and erected churches, bridges, buildings, and other public works in Cavite.
 His shop was located at San Roque, employing about 25 men.

-His construction company built the Tejeros Bridge, the provincial capitol, the Cavite elementary and high schools, the cathedral and parochial house of San Pedro and the Inocencio mansion La Casa Grande.
-The company also repaired the church in Naic and the Dominican church in Cavite.
-He also constructed bancas, cascos and sailboats.
-He did business with the Spanish Navy and maintained a yard where repairs on small boats were done.
-Later, he established a sawmill and lumberyard.

-He had three sailboats, Dos Hermanos La Luz, Amparo, and Aurea, which he used for hauling logs and transporting firewood from Mindoro, Mariveles, and from as far as Lagingmanok (renamed Padre Burgos), Quezon province.

 Cavite Mutiny

-Máximo Inocencio had an established business and was a well-known citizen of means when the Cavite Revolt of 1872 took place.
+Máximo Inocencio had an established business and was a well-known citizen of means when the Cavite Mutiny of 1872 took place.
 Three priests – Mariano Gomez, Jose Burgos, and Jacinto Zamora – were executed on suspicion that they had plotted the mutiny.
-Artigas y Cuerva stated that Inocencio had nothing to do with this uprising, but because he was a Freemason, he was implicated in it.
-He was sentenced to 10 years imprisonment and deported to Cartagena, Spain (some historians say he was exiled to Ceuta, a penal colony of Spanish Morocco, Africa).
+A historian states that Inocencio had nothing to do with this uprising, but because he was a Freemason, he was implicated in it.
+He was sentenced to 10 years imprisonment and deported to Ceuta, a penal colony of Spanish Morocco.

 Inocencio was deported together with Pedro Paraiso and Crisanto de los Reyes.
-Later on, under the leadership of Paraiso, Inocencio crossed the border to France.
-From Marseilles, he obtained his pardon and freedom after 10 years in exile.
+Later on, under Paraiso's leadership of, Inocencio crossed the border to France.
+From Marseille, he obtained his pardon and freedom after 10 years in exile.